7 DIY Bath Bombs & Shower Fizzies

 You will see along with the variety of citric acid you can also buy molds.

-The best ratio for bath bombs is 2 parts baking soda to 1 part citric acid – it gives you the fizzy if you want it fizzy and would like to get a hold of citric acid it can be tricky try Amazon you can try this brand below its one of Amazons best sellers and has great reviews best of all it has a 10% coupon on so if you get it with a valid coupon it will bring 5 pounds of citric acid under $13.
+The best ratio for bath bombs is 2 parts baking soda to 1 part citric acid – it gives you the fizzy if you want it fizzy and would like to get a hold of citric acid it can be tricky try Amazon you can try this brand below its one of Amazons best sellers and has great reviews it will give you 5 pounds of citric acid under $20.

 If you are not sure check out these